Lock in a lower rate by guaranteeing your loan with an asset.

 What is a secured personal loan?

 A secured personal loan is a line of credit that is guaranteed against an asset you own or buy with the loan.
-You can usually apply for loans for terms up to four years, although the line of credit can be ongoing.
+You can usually apply for an amount up to RM200,000 for terms up to ten years, although the line of credit can be ongoing.
 The security can come in the form of a number of different items, including a car, equity in your home, high-priced items such as jewellery or monetary accounts such as term deposits.